Many industries are adopting blockchain technology faster than anticipated. Here’s a look at blockchain technology stocks.

 13. RESAAS Services (TSXV:RSS,OTCQB:RSASF)

 Market cap: C$11.26 million; current share price C$0.18

 RESAAS Services provides the real estate industry with cloud-based, blockchain powered software.
 Connecting over 460,000 real estate brokers worldwide, RESAAS’s RealTime MLS platform allows brokers to share listings and referrals in real time.

 In February 2018, RESAAS acquired Real-Block, a Toronto-based blockchain firm.
 Last May, a licensing agreement was secured with the Toronto-based REIN Group of Companies, which has over 155,000 registered investors.
 Realty Universal, with a network of over 6,000 brokers, additionally signed a licensing agreement with RESAAS last July.

 In January of this year, RESAAS signed an agreement with boutique firm LEGACY Council of Canada to enable licensing for its real estate investors.

 This is an updated version of an article originally published by the Investing News Network in 2016.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Editorial Disclosure: 360 Blockchain and HashChain are client of the Investing News Network.
-This article is not paid for content.
+Editorial Disclosure: Cobalt Blockchain, BLOCKStrain Technology, Kontrol Energy and RESAAS Services and Harvest One Cannabis are clients of the Investing News Network.
+This article is not paid-for content.